svaxyyy/discord.py-Waitingroom-Bot/README.md

 simple to use waitingroom bot but you need ffmpeg installed. fill out the bot_config.json file

+# Please leave a reaction on Discord that would be nice!✅ / 🆗

 # Help

 Contact Svaxyy#0859 on discord i`ll try my best to fix issues